-Today IMO has four Regional Coordinators based in: Côte d’Ivoire for West and Central Africa (Francophone), Ghana for West and Central Africa (Anglophone), Kenya for Eastern and Southern Africa and the Philippines for East Asia, and one Regional Maritime Adviser based in Port of Spain, Trinidad and Tobago, for the Caribbean.
+Today IMO has four Regional Coordinators based in: Abidjan, Côte d’Ivoire for west and central Africa (Francophone); Accra, Ghana for west and central Africa (Anglophone); Nairobi, Kenya for eastern and southern Africa; and Manila, the Philippines for East Asia; one Regional Maritime Adviser based in Port of Spain, Trinidad and Tobago, for the Caribbean.
 IMO also funds one Technical Cooperation Officer within the Pacific Community (SPC), based in Suva, Fiji.

-Scope of duties of the Regional Coordinators and the Regional Maritime Adviser
+Scope of duties of the Regional Coordinators, Regional Maritime Adviser and Technical Cooperation Officer

-The Regional Coordinators and the Regional Maritime Adviser are required to fulfil the following main duties and responsibilities:
+The Regional Coordinators, Regional Maritime Adviser and Technical Cooperation Officer are required to fulfil the following main duties and responsibilities:

 - identify maritime needs and priorities in conjunction with relevant countries, institutions or networks for subsequent review and consideration by IMO Headquarters for integration into the ITCP;